MatthewDarnell/RedisBigNum/README.md

 ## Loading the module
 Load the module through redis either through:

-`redis-server --loadmodule /path/to/bignum.so`
+`redis-server --loadmodule /path/to/bignumber.so`

-or inside redis.conf `loadmodule /path/to/bignum.so`
+or inside redis.conf `loadmodule /path/to/bignumber.so`

+or at runtime `MODULE LOAD /path/to/bignumber.so`

 ## Using the module
 ```$ redis-cli